moiristo/settler/README.md

   settings, otherwise it would re-insert the deleted setting.
 If you want to enforce this behaviour, use Setting#delete instead.

+### Ruby

+* The Ruby ORM just represents your YAML configuration as in-memory setting objects.
+You cannot edit or destroy these settings.

 ## Advanced usage